 8. Red Beans and Rice

 Red beans and rice is the perfect freezer meal.
-I freeze both the leftover rice and red beans and rice in individual containers, and then vacuum seal the individual meals.
+I freeze the leftover rice, red beans, and rice in individual containers, then vacuum seal the individual meals.

 9. Coq au Vin